-Today, I have some touring ideas for how to incorporate hotel visits into your trip, what to do at each one (many activities are free) and how to get there using Disney transportation.
+Today we have some ideas on how to tour Disney World resorts, including what to do at each one (many activities are even free!), and how to get there using Disney transportation.

 How to get there

-In each of the touring ideas below, I've included info on how to get there using Disney World transportation.
-You can also drive to the resorts and ask for a 3-hour parking pass to check out the resort or you can pay $25 to valet for the day.
+In each of the touring ideas below, we’ve included info on how to get there using Disney World transportation and the WDW Prep Navigator.
+You can also drive to the resorts and ask for a 3-hour parking pass to check out the resort, or you can pay $25 to valet for the day.

 Recreation schedules for all resorts

-Many of the items listed below have additional details available on the resort recreation schedules so be sure to check those for additional info.
+Many of the items listed below have additional details available on the resort recreation schedules, so be sure to check the schedules at each individual resort for more things you can do when you are touring.

-When to visit: At the end of a Magic Kingdom day, as part of an afternoon break, or on arrival/departure day when you don't want to enter a park but would like to keep busy
+When to visit: At the end of a Magic Kingdom day, as part of an afternoon break, or on arrival/departure day when you don’t want to enter a park but would like to keep busy.
+The holidays at Walt Disney World are an especially popular time of the year to visit the monorail resorts because of the ornate decorations you’ll find inside.

 Once you step off the monorail, you can: